georgringer/doc/Readme.md

 # TYPO3 Extension `doc`

-This extension adds an option to the *Help* menu called *Project Documentation* to deliver your documentation to your clients and also for yourself.
+This extension adds an option to the *Help* menu called *Project Documentation*, that lets you deliver documentation about your project from within TYPO3 CMS backend.

 ![Help](Resources/Public/Images/Help.png)

 It is based on Markdown.
 This makes it easy to write documentation while you're building a custom extension, or afterward.
-You could include descriptions of content elements, release notes or anything which needs to be documented.
+You could include descriptions of content elements, release notes, instructions for raising issues or anything else that needs to be documented.

 The JS library [docsify](https://docsify.js.org/) transforms **markdown files** into beautiful HTML content.